Impact of radiation from primordial black holes on the 21-cm angular-power spectrum in the dark ages: CONCLUSIONS

 \section{CONCLUSIONS}

 We have investigated the impact of PBHs on the thermal history of IGM and the 21-cm angular-power spectrum in the dark ages.
-We have focused on the evaporating and accreting PBHs in the mass range of $10^{15}\lesssim M_{\rm PBH}\lesssim 10^{16}~\rm g$ and $10^{2}\lesssim M_{\rm PBH}\lesssim 10^{4}~M_{\odot}$, restively.
-The radiation from PBHs results in increasing the gas and spin temperature compared with the case of with no PBHs.
-The amplitude of the 21-cm absorption signal is decreased, and emission signal appears for larger mass fraction of PBHs.
+Previous works mainly focused on the effects of the radiation from accreting PBHs on the global 21-cm signal and 21-cm power spectrum in the cosmic dawn and epoch of reionization.
+Here we have also focused on the evaporating PBHs in the mass range of $10^{15}\lesssim M_{\rm PBH}\lesssim 10^{16}\rm g$, besides the accreting PBHs in the mass range of $10^{2}\lesssim M_{\rm PBH}\lesssim 10^{4}M_{\odot}$.
+The radiation from PBHs results in increasing the gas and spin temperature compared with the case with no PBHs.
+The amplitude of the 21-cm absorption signal is decreased, and the emission signal appears for a larger mass fraction of PBHs.
 The fluctuations of the 21-cm differential brightness temperature can be described by the 21-cm angular-power spectrum.
 Taking into account the effects of PBHs, the 21-cm angular-power spectrum is decreased in the dark ages depending on the mass and mass fraction of PBHs.
-The peak value of the 21-cm angular-power spectrum appears at redshift $z\sim 50$ for the case of with no PBHs, and shifts to the lower redshifts including PBHs.
+The peak value of the 21-cm angular-power spectrum appears at redshift $z\sim 50$ for the case with no PBHs, and shifts to the lower redshifts including PBHs.